aws-lite/aws-lite/plugins/dynamodb/readme.md

 - **`ScanFilter` (object)**
   - Legacy parameter, use `FilterExpression` instead
 - **`Segment` (number)**
-  - Individual segment to be scanned in a parallel `Scan` request; see https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Scan.html#DDB-Scan-request-ScanFilter
+  - Individual segment to be scanned in a parallel `Scan` request; [see AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Scan.html#DDB-Scan-request-ScanFilter)
 - **`Select` (string)**
   - Attributes to be returned in the result, can be set to: `ALL_ATTRIBUTES`, `ALL_PROJECTED_ATTRIBUTES`, `COUNT`, or `SPECIFIC_ATTRIBUTES`; [see AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Scan.html#DDB-Scan-request-Select)
 - **`TotalSegments` (number)**
-  - Total number of segments to be scanned in a parallel `Scan` request; see https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Scan.html#DDB-Scan-request-ScanFilter
+  - Total number of segments to be scanned in a parallel `Scan` request; [see AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Scan.html#DDB-Scan-request-ScanFilter)
 - **`paginate` (boolean)**
   - Enable automatic result pagination; use this instead of making your own individual pagination requests